Air Fryer Recipe

 1. Season the beef tenderloin pieces with salt and pepper.

-2. Heat olive oil in a pan over medium-high heat and sear the beef for about 1-2 minutes on each side until lightly browned.
-Remove from the pan and set aside to cool.
+2. Warm the olive oil in a pan over medium-high heat, then sear the beef for about 1-2 minutes on each side until lightly browned.
+Lift out of the pan and set aside to cool.

-3. In the same pan, add butter and allow it to melt.
+3. In the same pan, add the butter and let it melt.
 Stir in the chopped mushrooms and garlic, cooking until the mixture is soft and any moisture has evaporated, about 5 minutes.
-Transfer this mixture to a bowl and let it cool.
+Spoon the mixture into a bowl and leave it to cool.

 4. Roll out the puff pastry on a lightly floured surface.
-Cut the pastry into squares large enough to encase each piece of beef.
+Cut it into squares large enough to wrap around each piece of beef.

 5. Preheat your air fryer to 180°C (356°F).

-6. Spread a thin layer of Dijon mustard onto each piece of seared beef.
-Place a teaspoon of the mushroom mixture on top of the mustard.
+6. Spread a thin layer of Dijon mustard over each piece of seared beef.
+Add a teaspoon of the mushroom mixture on top of the mustard.

-7. Place each beef piece in the center of a pastry square.
-Wrap the pastry around the beef and mushroom mixture, pinching and sealing the edges to ensure they are well-encased.
+7. Place each beef piece in the centre of a pastry square.
+Wrap the pastry around the beef and mushroom mixture, pinching and sealing the edges so everything is well enclosed.

-8. Brush the tops of the pastry with the beaten egg to give them a golden finish.
+8. Brush the tops of the pastry with the beaten egg for a golden finish.

-9. Place the beef Wellington bites in a single layer in the air fryer basket, ensuring they are not touching.
-Air fry them in batches if necessary, each for about 10-12 minutes or until the pastry is golden and crisp.
+9. Arrange the beef Wellington bites in a single layer in the air fryer basket, making sure they are not touching.
+Air fry in batches if needed, each for about 10-12 minutes, or until the pastry is golden and crisp.

 10. Remove from the air fryer and let them cool slightly.
 Sprinkle with fresh parsley before serving, if desired.